DelfiNet/lifecycle-events/README.md

 As a shortcut for firing events, non-existing methods are treated as calls fire(), with the case of the name is preserved.

-For example, the following would be the equivalant of calling `fire('registered')`.
+For example, the following would be the equivalent of calling `fire('registered')`.
 ```
 $lifecycle->Registered();
 ```